circlefin/perimeter-protocol/docs/index.md

 function previewWithdraw(uint256 assets) external view returns (uint256)
 ```

-_Simulate the effects of their withdrawal at the current block._
+_Simulate the effects of their withdrawal at the current block.
+Per EIP4626, should round UP on the number of shares required for assets._

 ### withdraw